 - Monitor your progress by discussing your University supervision reports with you and by being available for consultation, either in person or by email;

 - Discuss with you any problems or difficulties you may be experiencing in your Department or Faculty, and/or with your supervisor;

 - Consult the Senior Tutor if there are concerns about your academic progress and if you appear to be experiencing difficulties with your academic work;

 - Offer guidance on sources of support available within the college and University.

 In addition, your College Adviser may be able to offer you advice on academic-related matters such as: applications for research funding, conferences and seminar attendance, publication and career plans.

 Your College Adviser is not expected to perform the role of your Department or Faculty Supervisor(s), and is not responsible for directing your academic work or for giving detailed academic guidance.

 You will first meet your College Adviser during your first term, and you are encouraged to contact your College Adviser as and when you need advice or help.
 If you have not heard from your College Adviser before Week 4 of Michaelmas Term, please feel free to contact your Adviser and ask if they are free to meet you informally.

-Tutor for Graduates (the Academic Dean)
+Tutor for Graduates (the Senior Tutor)